rohan-sampath/OfflineTranslation/README.md

 ## 📦 Future Enhancements

-- Add support for more target languages
+- Add tokenization and other support for low-resource languages
-- Improve bounding box visualization
+- Add in-place translation with bounding boxes
 - Batch processing for multiple images
-- Evaluate quantized models for faster inference on older devices
+- Evaluate quantized models for faster inference, particularly on older devices

 ---

-## 📄 License

-MIT License.
-See [LICENSE](./LICENSE) for details.

----

-## 🙌 Acknowledgements

-Inspired by advances in local LLM deployment, multimodal vision-language models, and the need for reliable translation tools in offline or privacy-sensitive contexts.